-Punjabi (also transliterated as Panjabi) is the first language of more than 28 million people in South Asia and other British Commonwealth countries.
-It has been in use as a literary language since the eleventh century.
-It is the language of the sacred scriptures of the Sikhs, the official language of the state of Punjab in India, and a language of Sikh and Sufi mysticism and of regional literature among Punjabi Muslims in Pakistan.
+Punjabi has more than 90 million native speakers around the world and ranks as the tenth most spoken language in the world.
+It has an old literature that dates back to eleventh century.
+Punjabi is the language of sacred scriptures of the Sikhs, the official language of the state of Punjab (India), and a language of Sikh and Sufi mysticism and of regional literature among Punjabi Muslims in Pakistan.
 In Canada, Punjabi is the fourth largest spoken language after English, French, and Chinese, while in the USA it is spoken by about half a million Punjabi and Sikh immigrants.
-Punjabi is an Indo-Aryan language closely related to earlier forms of Hindi, and the two languages are to some extent mutually intelligible even today.
-Punjabi is usually written in a different but similar script to that used for Hindi, one that was devised by one of the Gurus of the Sikh religion.
+It shares many linguistic features with other Indic languages that have Sanskrit as their common ancestor.
+Punjabi taught here in Gurmukhi script has some similarities to Hindi.
 The Punjabi program at the University of Michigan is the oldest in the US.

 Sanskrit is the gateway to premodern, and especially pre-Islamic, India.
 It also served as a language of culture and religion and as a lingua franca in Central, East, and particularly Southeast Asia.
 It was carried into those regions along with the spread of Hinduism and Buddhism.
 The position of Sanskrit in Asia can be likened to that of Latin in medieval and early modern Europe.
 Sanskrit is recognized as one of the official languages of India and every university there has a Sanskrit department.
 Sanskrit is of great value to the cultural self-definition of Hindu communities that have now spread across the globe.
 To children of Indian cultural background, Sanskrit opens the door to their classical culture.
 To academic students of Sanskrit, it is a gateway to the Hindu and Buddhist traditions, and to the pre-modern history of the subcontinent and beyond.
 Discovery of Sanskrit by the west in 1770s led to the development of Indo-European linguistics and reconstruction of the Indo-European language family and the cultural and religious pre-histories of Europe.
 Thus, the historical understanding of languages such as English requires some understanding of Sanskrit.
 Sanskrit is also the ancestor of a number of the South Asian languages taught at the University of Michigan, including Hindi, Punjabi, and Urdu.